Ruud's Commodore Site Home Email

 Theory: future expansion.

-It would be great to emulate drives like the 1571 or 8250 or being able to handle DOS files directly ie. having a xxx GB harddisk at your disposal.
+It would be great to emulate drives like the 1571 or 8250 or being able to handle DOS files directly ie. having a xxx GB hard disk drive at your disposal.
 Unfortunately this is not so simple.
 I can make the 1541 format a disk with 255 tracks and 256 sectors on each track but then what about the BAM needed for this 16 MB 'only' sized disk?
 The 1541 is only capable of handling the 1541 specific one-sector-BAM located at track 18, sector 0.
 The only idea I have at this moment is to trap all commands sent to the 1541 and send them to the PC which will handle and process them.
-The 1541 will be nothing more then an hardware interface between the PC and the Commodore computer.
+The 1541 will be nothing more then a hardware interface between the PC and the Commodore computer.

-Realisation: the 1541.
+Realization: the 1541.

 Theoretically 1541LPT should work with all known 1541 models.
 But for practical reasons I adapted a 1541-II.
 There has to be some soldering done.